medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ### Contacts hierarchy

-The base models have tables for `person` and `place`, but its often useful for other contact types to have their own specialized tables, which can have additional columns specific to that type, and can have foreign keys to parents in the hierarchy.
+The base models have tables for `person` and `place`, but it's often useful for other contact types to have their own specialized tables, which can have additional columns specific to that type, and can have foreign keys to parents in the hierarchy.
-For example, households, patients, chws and supervisors are all common objects in data analysis, but do not have any definition common to all applications and so need to be build in application specific models.
+For example, households, patients, chws and supervisors are all common objects in data analysis, but do not have any definition common to all applications and so need to be built in application-specific models.

 To do this, use the `cht_contact_model` macro, specifying the `contact_type` id, any custom fields and indexes, and a list of parent models.